MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

 _Inès_: **"**Gorgeous Bully is one of my favorite musical discoveries in the last few years, always managing to get the perfect mix between dreamy, lo-fi sounds and a hint of melancholy.
 "Kidding" magnifies this whole sound with the lovely intertwining of the voices.
 Simply beautiful.**"**

 + ## Vundabar - Darla
 _Inès_: **"**Mathrock guitars, jerky drums and an unexpected structure: a trio that never seems to bore me.
-Vundabar’s songs are always so full of good energy, and this one in particular feels like being in a small kind of roller coaster, juggling between tiny adrenaline shots and calmer moments.
+Vundabar’s songs are always so full of good energy, and this one in particular feels like being in a small kind of roller coaster, switching between tiny adrenaline shots and calmer moments.
 I guess now we're all hyped up and ready to go on with our day!**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook") for their participation, [Camille Célestin](http://www.slipontherock.com/ "Site") for the illustration and Daisy for the translation.
 Have an energetic, motivated and overall great Sunday! </p>